High Occupancy Vehicle (HOV) Permit Issuance for Plug-in Electric Vehicles

 - The vehicle is capable of being recharged from an external source of electricity.

-Note: If you are planning to purchase a plug-in electric vehicle from a Maryland dealer, the dealer can issue you an HOV permit at the time of purchase.
+If you are planning to purchase a plug-in electric vehicle from a Maryland dealer, the dealer will issue you an HOV permit at the time of purchase.
 If you applied previously, you must resubmit an application (VR-335 ) with the appropriate fees.

 Motor Vehicle Administration

 Vehicle Services, Room 202